-Hospice care is end-of-life care provided by health professionals who give medical, psychological and spiritual support.
-The goal of the care is to help people who are dying have peace, comfort and dignity.
-Hospice addresses all symptoms of a disease, with a special emphasis on controlling a patient's pain and discomfort.
+Hospice care is non-curative end-of-life care provided by an interdisciplinary team of doctors, nurses, aides, social workers, volunteers, chaplains and mental health professionals.
+Hospice teams work together to provide patient-centered medical, psychological and spiritual support.
+The goal of this type of care is to help terminally ill patients maintain peace, comfort and dignity throughout the dying process.
+Hospice addresses all symptoms of a disease, with a special emphasis on minimizing anxiety, pain and discomfort.

 - Who owns the hospice service?

-- How long has the manager been running the hospice service or others like it?
+- How long has the manager been running this hospice organization or others like it?

-- Is the hospice service nonprofit, for-profit or government-operated?
+- Is the hospice a non-profit, for-profit or government-operated organization?

 State and Medicare Certification

-- What were the results of your last state certification review?
-(What problems were uncovered?
-Have the problems been resolved?
-Or is there a plan in place to resolve them?)
+- What were the results of the provider’s last state certification review/inspection?
+What problems were uncovered?
+How have the problems been resolved?

 - How many staff members are assigned to each patient?
 Per day?
 Per shift?

-- How does that compare with other facilities in the area?
+- How does this provider’s staff-to-patient ratio compare with other programs in the area?

 Services and Policies

 - What services are included in the basic daily rate?

 - What services are not covered by the basic daily rate?

 - How many patients does the provider care for?

 - How are patients included in decisions regarding their care?